Environmental Works Grants Program

 - environmental weed control in good quality native vegetation, in association with other vegetation protection measures such as revegetation and fencing to exclude stock

-Note: Waterway revegetation projects are given low priority for funding under this program because you can get assistance through Melbourne Water’s Stream Frontage Management Program.
+Note: Waterway revegetation projects are given low priority for funding under this program because assistance is available through Melbourne Water’s Stream Frontage Management Program.

 To be eligible, your property must be: